Your browser is not supported

 • this tourist tax does not apply to children under 16 years of age

-Compulsory airport security tax: this tax of 31.00 euros per person is already included in the price of the package, except for last-minute trips and air-only flights (tax to be paid on site).
+Compulsory airport security tax (TSA): this tax of 31.00 euros per person is already included in the price of the package.
+Excluded are "flight only" or "hotel only" reservation and bookings made at short notice less than 7 days before departure, for which the tax is be paid locally.